ignite/cli/docs/2 Architecture/3 Standard Modules.md

 ## Governance

-The module enables Cosmos-SDK based blockchain to support an on-chain governance system.
-In this system, holders of the native staking token of the chain can vote on proposals on a 1 token 1 vote basis.
+The module enables Cosmos-SDK based blockchains to support an on-chain governance system.
+In this system, holders of the native staking token of the chain can vote on proposals on a 1 token 1 vote basis (from there it can be parameterized).
 Next is a list of features the module currently supports:

 - Proposal submission: Users can submit proposals with a deposit.
 Once the minimum deposit is reached, proposal enters voting period
 - Vote: Participants can vote on proposals that reached MinDeposit